MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v24.md

 ### Business Foundation extension

-Version 24 introduces the *business foundation* part
+Version 24 introduces the *business foundation* extension.
+This extension includes objects and code related to number series, which were moved from the base application.
+The base application now has a dependency on the business foundation extension in addition to the system application.
+This change affects the upgrade process because the business foundation extension needs to be published and installed on the tenant before the base application.

 ## Deprecated features